 There are three species of bear in North America.
+Bears are predators and will chase after a target running away from them.
 Bears have great speed for their size, as well as great endurance.
-It would not be possible to outrun a bear.
+The American black bear can run at speeds up to 35 mph.

 Outrunning a bear is never a good idea.
 Here I will give you all the reasons why you should never attempt to outrun a bear.